Back to all posts

 Sometimes, the problem isn’t a clog but a foul odor coming from the drain.
 This is often caused by a dry P-trap.
 The P-trap is the U-shaped section of pipe under the drain designed to hold a small amount of water.
 This water acts as a barrier, blocking sewer gases from entering your basement.
 If the floor drain isn’t used for a long time, this water can evaporate.
 The fix is simple: just pour a gallon of water down the drain to refill the trap.
 To help slow down future evaporation, you can add a few tablespoons of mineral oil on top of the water.

-Use a Baking Soda and Vinegar Mix
+The Classic Baking Soda and Vinegar Trick

 For a less mechanical approach to clearing minor gunk, a baking soda and vinegar solution can work wonders.
 This method is much safer for your pipes than harsh chemical drain cleaners.
 Start by pouring about a cup of baking soda directly into the drain, followed by a cup of white vinegar.
 The mixture will fizz and bubble, which helps break down grease, soap scum, and other organic buildup.
 Let it sit for at least 30 minutes, then flush the drain thoroughly with a few gallons of hot water.
 This is a great maintenance tip, but it won’t be effective against solid blockages or tree roots.